UKCloud/AzureStack/.github/pull_request_template.md

 ## Types of changes
 ### What types of changes does your PR introduce?
 <!--- Put an `x` in all the boxes that apply. --->
-- [ ] Minor Update/Fix (non-breaking change which doesn't affect code execution)
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
+- [ ] Improvement (non-breaking change which is not a bug fix/new feature)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
 - [ ] Documentation change/fix (Changes to README.md or other documentation files)